Accused Paul Pelosi attacker told police he planned to target Newsom, Hunter Biden

-The man accused of attacking Speaker Nancy Pelosi’s (D-Calif.) husband told police that he also planned to target California Gov. Gavin Newsom (D) and President Biden’s son Hunter Biden, a San Francisco police sergeant testified in court on Wednesday.
+The man accused of attacking Speaker Nancy Pelosi’s (D-Calif.) husband told police that he also planned to target California Gov. Gavin Newsom (D), President Biden’s son Hunter Biden and actor Tom Hanks, a San Francisco police sergeant testified in court on Wednesday.

 David DePape, the 42-year-old man who police say broke into the Pelosis’ San Francisco home and assaulted Paul Pelosi with a hammer, also told Sgt.
 Carla Hurley in an interview on the day of the attack that he believed there was “evil in Washington,” Hurley testified.